AcademySoftwareFoundation/OpenColorIO/docs/releases/ocio_2_1.rst

 <https://github.com/AcademySoftwareFoundation/OpenShadingLanguage>`_ format.
 There is a
 new GpuLanguage enum: ``LANGUAGE_OSL_1``.

-Note tha OCIO library does not need to be compiled against the OSL library but running the OSL unit tests does require OSL and OIIO.
+Note that the OCIO library does not need to be compiled against the OSL library but running the OSL unit tests does require OSL and OIIO.
 These will be built automatically if CMake is able to find them or you set ``-D OSL_ROOT`` to indicate the installed location.

 Currently, Lut1D and Lut3D Transforms are not supported and will throw an exception if used.